Japan's fairytale hobbit homes

 "I came up with the spiral shape which enables you to use a wheelchair and go down it.
 At the same time, it's a great pool for kids and it's going to be a great jacuzzi for couples, too.

-"That's my idea of universal design -- it's something that makes every generation happy.
+"That's my idea of universal design -- it's something that makes every generation happy."

 The dining room at Jikka, pictured from outside the home.
 Credit: Takumi Ota